 Q6: Are all of Touro University Nevada’s full text journals “linked out” in PubMed @ TUN?

 A6: No. A few of our full text journal providers are not participating in the LinkOut program.
-We may have access to the journal, but cannot link out to it.
+We may have access to the journal, but cannot “link out” to it.
 To see if we have an article that is not linked out, copy the PMID number (number only) and paste it into the Search by PMID box found on the Journals page.
-Click search and you will be brought to the Article Linker page.
-If there are links on the page, look for those with TUN codes.
-If you see a link with a TUN code, click the “Article” link to the left to view the full text.
-If there is only a “Journal” link, you will need to navigate through the issue links to your specific article.
+If we have access to the article, you will be directed to a library database where you can access the full text.
+If we do not have access to the article, you will see a “Sorry, this item is not available online” message.
+If this happens, you may place an interlibrary loan for the article by using our online request form.

-A7: If it is a very new article marked “PubMed – in process” or “e-pub ahead of print,” the Jay Sexter Library’s access may not be activated yet.
+A7: If the article is marked “PubMed – in process” or “e-pub ahead of print,” it is very new and the Jay Sexter Library’s access may not be activated yet.
 Please wait a few days and check again for access.
 If it is an older article, use Journals as described in the previous question to access the article.

-A8: All of our e-books are listed in the Library Catalog.
-When you do a search in the Library Catalog, your search results will include all of the e-books, print books, print journals, DVDs, CDs, flashcards, and anatomical models in the Jay Sexter Library’s collection.
-If you want to search the Library Catalog for e-books only, try using the E-Books tab in the search widget on the library’s homepage.
+A8: All of the library’s ebooks are listed in the Library Catalog.
+When you do a search in the Library Catalog, your search results will include all of the ebooks, print books, print journals, DVDs, CDs, flashcards, and anatomical models in the Jay Sexter Library’s collection.
+If you want to search the Library Catalog for ebooks only, try using the “E-Books” tab in the search widget on the library’s homepage.

 A9: If the link does not work or it brings you to an incorrect page, please try the link a second time.
 If it still does not work, try clicking on a different database link if more than one is included with your search results.
 If there is only one link available and you cannot get access, please contact the library.

-Q10: Can I renew my checked out library materials online?
+Q10: Can I renew checked out library materials online?

-A10: Yes!
+A10: Yes.
 To renew items you have checked out from the library, visit the Library Catalog.
 In the upper right hand corner, you will see a “Login” link.
 Clicking this link will take you to a login page, where you will need to enter your full name and your 14-digit library barcode number (no spaces).
-After logging in, you will see a list of everything you have checked out at the present time.
+After logging in, you will see a list of your checked out items.
 To renew an item, check the box next to it and click the “Renew Selected Items” button, or use the “Renew All” button to renew everything at once.
-Your due dates should then change to new times/dates.
-Keep in mind that you can only renew items one time.
+Your due dates should change to new times/dates.